hrfee/jfa-go/README.md

     * Granular control over invites: Validity period as well as number of uses can be specified.
     * Account profiles: Assign settings profiles to invites so new users have your predefined permissions, homescreen layout, etc. applied to their account on creation.
     * Password validation: Ensure users choose a strong password.
+* ⌛ User expiry: Specify a validity period, and new user's accounts will be disabled/deleted after it.
+The period can be manually extended too.
 * 🔗 Ombi Integration: Automatically creates Ombi accounts for new users using their email address and login details, and your own defined set of permissions.
 * Account management: Apply settings to your users individually or en masse, and delete users, optionally sending them an email notification with a reason.
 * 📨 Email storage: Add your existing users email addresses through the UI, and jfa-go will ask new users for them on account creation.